Lolale3/Lolale3.github.io/index.md

 ## Featured

-### Gatekeeper — a confidence-gating layer for LLM extraction
+### Gatekeeper: A confidence-gating layer for LLM extraction

 An open-source Python library that decides, field by field, when to trust an LLM's extraction and when to escalate it to a human.